Pumpkin Chocolate Chip Cookies – Only 3 Ingredients!

 This post may contain affiliate links.
 See our disclosure policy.

-With just three simple ingredients, Pumpkin Chocolate Chip Cookies are quick and easy to make.
-Fluffy, chocolatey and full of delicious (and healthy!) pumpkin.
+With just three simple ingredients, pumpkin drop cookies are quick and easy to make.
+Fluffy, chocolatey, and full of delicious (and healthy!) pumpkin.

 Stack of three Pumpkin Chocolate Chip Cookies.

-Three ingredient cookies…too good to be true?
-That’s what I thought when my daughter brought home this recipe one day and insisted on making them immediately.
-But she was right, they were delicious!
-Besides that, they’re easy!
-They’re full of pumpkin spice flavors, fragrant ginger and cloves without having to measure out a bunch of spices.
+Three-ingredient cookies are almost too good to be true!
+They are full of pumpkin spice flavors, fragrant ginger, and cloves without having to measure out a bunch of spices.
 We make them often, especially when cookie cravings strike and we don’t have time for a longer recipe.
-Here’s all you need:
+These pumpkin drop cookies are the perfect combination that is so quick and easy to make!

-• Spice Cake Mix – this cake mix gives this recipe all the dry ingredients it needs and takes the place of having to measure cinnamon, brown sugar, salt, baking soda, pumpkin spice, cloves, allspice, ground nutmeg, etc.
+• Spice Cake Mix – This box of spice cake mix gives this recipe all the dry ingredients it needs and takes the place of having to measure ground cinnamon, flour, brown sugar, salt, baking soda, pumpkin spice, cloves, allspice, ground nutmeg, etc.

-• Pure pumpkin – you can use canned pumpkin, pumpkin pie filling or fresh pumpkin.
-No need for eggs, oil, vanilla extract or butter for this recipe!
+• Pure pumpkin – You can use canned pumpkin, pumpkin pie filling, or fresh pumpkin.
+No need for eggs, oil, vanilla extract, or butter for this recipe!
+The can of pumpkin puree will soften, add moisture, and thicken the cookie batter.

-• Chocolate chips – 12 ounces of chips is ideal for this recipe and balances out the pumpkin pie spice flavors perfectly
+• Chocolate chips – Use a bag of chocolate chips that is about 12 ounces.
+The chocolate chips are ideal for this recipe and balance out the pumpkin pie spice flavors perfectly

 Chocolate chips, bowl of spice cake mix and a can of pumpkin to make Pumpkin Chocolate Chip Cookies.

-• Let the cookies cool on wire racks before serving.
+• Cooling – Let the cookies cool on a cooling rack before serving.

 Fresh Pumpkin Chocolate Chip Cookies on a plate with a side of milk.
 Mini pumpkins and extra cookie decorate the table.